-You finally made a switch from Windows to Ubuntu or maybe just giving it a try and need Microsoft OneDrive?
+OneDrive by Microsoft does not officially support Linux/Ubuntu for obvious reasons, but you have made a switch from Windows to Ubuntu, or maybe just giving it a try and need Microsoft OneDrive.

 No need to worry, with just a few steps you will be able to use OneDrive on your Ubuntu.